ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/PMUv3_plugin_learning_path/_index.md

 ---
-title: Learn to use PMUV3_PLUGIN to do performance analysis at a code level and analyse hotspots
+title: Performance analysis at a code level using PMUv3_plugin

 minutes_to_complete: 60